frankmullenger/appointments-module/README.md

 * Copy appointments-module folder to the root folder for your silverstripe 2.4 install
 * Rename the appointments-module folder to appointments
 * Run a /dev/build
+* Create an appointments page with a URL slug called 'appointments'

 Configuration
 -------------